umalabs/auditable-authorization/README.md

 ## Introduction

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risk associated with bearer tokens, UMA Macaroons may be used instead of bearer tokens.
-UMA Macaroons are chained cryptographic tokens bearing a chronological tamper-resistant record of all their possessors and the changes that have been made to them.
+UMA Macaroons are cryptographically chained tokens bearing a chronological tamper-resistant record of all their possessors and the changes that have been made to them.
 In the authorization flow, UMA Macaroons use a complex combination of [Chained-MACs-with-Multiple-Messages][4] and [Chained-MACs-with-Multiple-Keys][5] constructions as a correlation mechanism among all participants and their data.
 UMA Macaroons adopt the User-Managed Access concept of authorization server, resource server, client, resource owner and requesting party.

 ## Key Differences from Google Macaroons